BestPlace2Code/Props2Theories/README.md

 5. We will use my `TacticNames.lean` and `Axioms.lean` files

-I generally expect you to use Linux (I use Fedora), although it can usually also be installed on macOS and Windows.
-However, it is your responsibility to install VS Code, vsrocq, etc.
+I generally expect you to use Linux, although it can usually also be installed on macOS and Windows.
+However, it is your responsibility to install VS Code and everythin needed for the project.

 ## About the choice of fundamentals